Whistled love poem

 → Poem the mirror ←

-This is certainly the first love poem in the world to be whistled, here from the Occitan version.
-I thought that even if originally my poem was visual, the way it took with all these translations, took it to other countries... so why not in a whistled language ... whistle for her... without knowing if "translate" her in a whistled language would be possible.
-I realized that it was.
+This is certainly the first love poem in the world to be whistled!
+Two versions have been whistled, the french original and the Occitan translation.
+I thought that even if originally my poem is visual, the way it took with all these translations, took it to other countries... so why not in a whistled language ... whistle for her... without knowing if "translate" her in a whistled language would be possible.
+I realized that it is.

-In the Pyrenees, echo of mountains has the virtue of mirror reflections, and whatever the way which bring and send back the words... light or sound waves... her silhouette appears..
+In the Alpes and Pyrenees, echo of mountains has the virtue of mirror reflections, and whatever the way which bring and send back the words... light or sound waves... her silhouette appears...

 More than any other interpretation I would like that the four little verses at the origin of all of this, do not take second place, because it is them, born of the oldest feelings, which are at the genesis of all on this website.